 RTI is partnered with Duke University, Colorado State University, NASA’s Ames Research Center and the U.S. Naval Research Laboratory to develop a prototype of this safe, sanitary and affordable waste treatment system.
 Our team includes experts in engineering, water and sanitation, energy, and economics:

 Brian R. Stoner, PhD.
-(Principal Investigator and Project Lead), is a Senior Fellow in Materials and Electronic Technologies at RTI International and an Adjunct Professor in the Dept. of Electrical and Computer Engineering at Duke University.
+(Principal Investigator and Project Lead), is a Distinguished Fellow in Materials and Electronic Technologies at RTI International and an Adjunct Professor in the Dept. of Electrical and Computer Engineering at Duke University.
 Brian is a materials scientist with expertise in the synthesis, processing, and characterization of materials using electrical, electrochemical and plasma techniques.
-At RTI, he also manages research programs for the Department of Homeland Security, the National Science Foundation, and National Institutes of Health.
+At RTI, he leads multidisciplinary programs in Global Health Technologies with an emphasis on integrating expertise across engineering, social science, economics and policy to address complex global challenges.
 He holds 23 U.S. patents related to novel microelectronic materials and systems, and has authored or co-authored two book chapters and more than 150 scientific publications.

 Myles Elledge (International Development Lead) is RTI’s Senior Director for Global Programs.
 Mr. Elledge has worked in 21 countries with USAID, the Asian Development Bank (ADB), the Japan Overseas Development Corporation, the Bill & Melinda Gates Foundation, and the World Bank.
 Over the past 20 years, his work on water and sanitation issues has focused at the national policy level and on supporting improved social infrastructure planning and service delivery at the subnational level.
 Mr. Elledge has supported projects in Africa, Asia, Latin America, and Eastern Europe.
 He served as task leader for the global USAID Environmental Health Project to develop guidance documents on sanitation policy, and he recently led a peri-urban sanitation intervention in Indonesia supported by Taiwanese partners.
 He holds a B.A. degree in Third World Studies from the University of the South, and a master’s degree in International Economic and Social Development from the University of Pittsburgh.